Liquidity in Dollars: A Better Way to Measure Financial Strength

 Dollar amounts provide immediate, tangible context that percentages cannot.

-Yet when assessing a company's liquidity – arguably the most critical metric for survival – there's a confusing shift to percentages.
+Yet when assessing a company's liquidity – arguably the most critical metric for survival – there's a confusing shift to percentages or ratios.

 Current ratios, quick ratios, debt-to-equity ratios, etc., dominate the conversation, which obscures the comprehension of financial strength behind perplexing numerical relationships.